Rouxxel/python-various/templates/java_rest_api_template/README.md

 5. **Static data** — reads `languages` from `DataLoader`.
 6. **Logging** — `CustomLogger` for debug/info messages.

+See `ExampleItemService.getById` for optional Redis caching via `RedisCacheService`.

 **Steps to add a new endpoint group:**

 1. Add an entry under `endpoints` in `config_file.json`.